Select the best women’s tennis racket according to your skill level and requirements.

 You can narrow down your options when shopping for a new racquet if you’re familiar with them.

-Power racquets
+Power rackets

 • Large Head Size: The string creates the racquet’s face at its head.
 In addition to increasing power potential, a larger head size provides more margin for error.